nickmeldrum/basic-ajax/README.md

 Just use the `postFormUrlEncoded()` method and pass in a JSON object:

     var promise = ajax.postFormUrlEncoded('/users/add', {"name": "Nick", "age": 12});

+Note: This currently only works on a "shallow" object, ie. a JSON object that is just a set of name/ value pairs - no deep object graph or arrays.
+Pull requests accepted or let me know if you want this expanded on!

 ### DELETE's